Adarsh01-code/NoteFlow-reactNative/README.md

 # NoteFlow-reactNative
-Task Flow is a powerful app that enables users to effortlessly track tasks and jot down notes, empowering them to establish a structured routine and stay focused on their daily goals.
+**Note-Flow** is a powerful app that enables users to effortlessly track tasks and jot down notes, empowering them to establish a structured routine and stay focused on their daily goals.

 This application is made using **React-Native**.